Might learning MI enhance your practice?

-Imagine your clients or students could find their own motivation and better activate themselves to set and meet their goals?
-Motivational Interviewing (MI) helps you broaden and deepen your skills to help people make changes, based on their values, and their reasons to change.
+Imagine that your clients could uncover their own motivation and activate themselves more to meet their goals?
+Motivational Interviewing (MI) helps you broaden and deepen your skills to help people make changes based on their values, and their reasons to change.

-Dr. Fulop’s approach to MI training is hands-on, and pragmatic.
-He’ll help you to practice MI conversations so clients can get through ambivalent feelings, behaviors, or attitudes.
-And you will better be able to understand the MI framework for use in either brief health conversations, or longer counseling situations.
-Extensive research supports Motivational Interviewing (MI) as a highly effective method to help people change behavior.
+Dr. Fulop’s approach to MI training is hands-on and pragmatic.
+He’ll help you learn MI concepts and practice MI conversational skills so clients can move into and through their ambivalence in feelings, behaviors, or attitudes.
+You will understand more about the MI framework and approach to use in brief health conversations, or longer counseling situations.
+Extensive research supports MI as a highly effective way to help people alter their own behaviors.

-Dr. Michael Fulop is a clinical psychologist who integrates MI and other evidence-based models into his daily practice to assist individuals/families improve physical and mental health, parenting skills, and academic self-activation.
-His MI trainings are focused on psychologists, social workers, diabetes educators, school psychologists, teachers, family counselors, physicians, psychiatric nurse practitioners, graduate students, naturopaths, deputies, physical therapists, and others.
+Dr. Michael Fulop is a clinical psychologist who integrates MI as well as other evidence-based models into his practice to assist clients and families to improve their physical or mental health, parenting skills, and even academic self-activation.
+His MI trainings focus on psychologists, social workers, diabetes educators, school psychologists, teachers, family counselors, physicians, psychiatric nurse practitioners, graduate students, naturopaths, deputies, physical therapists, and others.

-Michael Fulop has T1 diabetes and started MI training dedicated to helping diabetes educators and other professionals better learn how to integrate MI into their work for more client engagement and improved outcomes.
-He started formal MI training in Sitges, Spain at the MINT TNT [training of new trainers] and has been training since that time.
+Michael Fulop has T1 diabetes.
+He started down the path to learn MI as a way to help those clients with diabetes, and especially the professionals [diabetes educators, and other health professionals] that take care of children, families and adults with T1 and T2 diabetes.
+MI helps professionals create rapid client engagement and improves health outcomes.
+Dr. Fulop began his formal MI training in Sitges, Spain at the MINT TNT [training of new trainers].
 Michael holds a doctor of psychology degree from Pacific University and has been serving clients in Portland as a psychologist since 1993.

 My workshops are held at the World Forestry Center

 Check your registration for specific room details.